gjuljo/cassandra-event-store/Readme.md

 ### EVENT TABLE WITHOUT LIGHTWEIGHT TRANSACTIONS

-If we don't use the **ligthweight transactions**, we need to find an alternative way to realize whether an **optimistic locking** issue occurred as we don't get any direct feedback from the API about the actual batch execution.
+If we don't use the **lightweight transactions**, we need to find an alternative way to realize whether an **optimistic locking** issue occurred as we don't get any direct feedback from the API about the actual batch execution.
 To do so we need to introduce an additional colum to the table, i.e. `marker`, just to let the code insert a sort of unique identifier for that batch execution and, later, verify with an subsequent query whether the our last event has been actually written with that marker.

 You can see how this actually works in the later examples.